p2-inc/phasetwo-docs/blog/2026-08-28-keycloak-skills-mcp-launch.md

 A few real examples, all of which we've fixed in production for customers:

 - Mix `ALTERNATIVE` and `REQUIRED` executions at the same level of an authentication flow and Keycloak **silently erases the alternatives**.
 This is how "primary login, then a choice of second factors" gets built wrong.
 - The Admin REST calls that create flow executions **do not establish their order**.
 You have to read the flow back and repair it.
-Order *is* the behaviour in an `ALTERNATIVE` block — first to succeed wins.
+Order *is* the behavior in an `ALTERNATIVE` block — first to succeed wins.
 - Put stock `auth-username-form` in front of an email-OTP step and it rejects unknown addresses with "Invalid username or email" *before* the OTP step runs — leaking which email addresses have accounts.
 - Copy a generic OIDC attribute mapper into a "Sign in with GitHub" setup and it maps **nothing**: GitHub sends `login`, not `preferred_username`, and needs its own `github-user-attribute-mapper`.
 - Keycloak's `partialImport` endpoint accepts authentication flows with an HTTP 200 and creates none of them.